jcla1/jcla1.github.com/_posts/2012-04-06-web-audio-api-overview-part2.markdown

 <script src="https://gist.github.com/2015620.js?file=filter.html">
 </script>

 In this short series I have demonstrated how easy it is to work with the Web Audio API.
-You now know how to create Audio nodes and change their affect on audio.
+You now know how to create Audio nodes and change their effect on audio.